 Is there a shop and café?

-There is a small shop in the National War Museum and a café nearby in the Castle (please ensure there is a ratio of 1 adult to 10 children when in shop).
+There is a small shop in the National War Museum.
+There is also a shop at the ticket point when you enter/exit the Castle. (please ensure there is a ratio of 1 adult to 10 children when in shop).

 How do we cancel our visit?